-Formerly known as 3D Canvas, this 3D modelling and rendering software was developed by the famed Amabilis Software solutions.
+Formerly known as 3D Canvas, this 3D modeling and rendering software was developed by the famed Amabilis Software solutions.

 - It is available only for the Windows operating system in three different versions– 3DCrafter, 3DCrafter Plus, and 3DCrafter Professional.

-- 3DCrafter is entirely free while the rest two versions cost for reasonable prices.
+- 3DCrafter is entirely free while the rest two versions cost reasonable prices.

 - Supports various file types for importing and exporting as well.